The Old Man and the Old Moon: Plot

 He lands in what he realizes is the city of the light, unearthed due to the disappearance of the ocean, and his memories of the past finally come back: he was once a resident of the city, which tapped into a well spring of liquid light.
-But the residents' use of the light brought on a massive thunderstorm, which flooded the city.
+But the residents' use of the light brought on a massive thunderstorm, flooding the city.
 The Old Man saved a bucket of light but was nearly swept away himself, saved at the last second by a young woman.
 The two decided to keep it safe by hanging it in the sky from a lantern, which became the moon, and was able to calm the storm.
 The two decided to go exploring the world after saving the light, only to notice there was a leak in the lantern, and so they elected to stay so the Old Man could keep refilling it.
 The Old Man climbs the cliffs with a bucket of liquid light and refills the moon ("Bremen").
 Realizing he has gone so far around the world he has made it back home, he goes to his house to find his wife waiting for him, and the two decide to go exploring as they pledged to years ago.
 Before they leave, the Old Man reunites with Llewellyn, who reveals the entire crew made it home safely as well.
 The Old Man convinces Llewellyn to take up his old duty of refilling the moon, but assures him it is alright for the moon to not always be full.
 He also gives Llewellyn the hat, telling him to return it to Mickey, before boarding a boat with the Old Woman and sailing off to parts unknown.